pansift/p3/README.md

 You can use the [unattended_install.sh](Scripts/unattended_install.sh) script to do a 'hands-off' install on a remote machine.
 This will provision a new bucket automatically which will need to be manually claimed (UUID will need to be communicated for a remote claim) unless you use the [automatic claim](https://github.com/pansift/p3#automatic-claim--multiagent) method.

-> :warning: **You must run the script as a logged in user you with to monitor and not with a headless system or service account.**
+> :warning: **You must run the script as the logged in user you with to monitor and not with a headless system or service account.**

 Pre-position the `Pansift.app` bundle from the [Pansift.dmg](Pansift.dmg) file in a remote machine directory (**not** the `/Application` directory, but your preferred staging directory, as the script will then copy the files to `/Applications` and `~Library` etc).